matiasleize/matiasleize.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD. student interested in Cosmological data and statistical analysis
+I'm a PhD. student interested in Cosmological Data and Statistical Analysis

 My work
 ======